25th October 2017

 Place: Liverpool, UK

 Place: CRO Aviano (PN) Italy

 6th – 8th July 2016

-MIUA is a UK-based meeting for the communication of research related to image analysis and its application to medical imaging and biomedicine.
+Medical Image Understanding and Analysis (MIUA) is a UK-based meeting for the communication of research related to image analysis and its application to medical imaging and biomedicine.
 The conference provides an opportunity to present and discuss research in medical image understanding and analysis, which is a rapidly growing subject with ever increasing real-world applicability.
 The conference will run a workshop dedicated to Digital Pathology conducted by AIDPATH.
-The deadline for paper submission is 11th April at http://www.miua2016.org.uk/?page_id=9/#Manuscript-submission

 Organisers: LU, UCLM

 Place: Loughbrough University, Leicestershire, UK

 5th Workshop: Advances in Digital Pathology.
 AIDPATH Project

 Following the 2nd AIDPATH Workshop, the advances in Digital Pathology during the 3 years of AIDPATH project will be presented in the Joint Meeting of the British Division of the IAP and the Pathological Society of Great Britain and Ireland.